TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ## Why a Sensor, Not an Automation

 This builds a `sensor` which has a state and attributes that persist.
-Anything in Home Assistant can read it and that difference is is powerful.
+Anything in Home Assistant can read it, and that difference is powerful.
 One sensor, many listeners:

 - **A notification automation** when a critical sensor goes quiet, so you find out before you need it.
 - **A dashboard card** listing every entity that is offline or frozen, with how long it has been quiet.